Permanent Full Time

 You could be monitoring biosecurity containment and transitional facilities at zoos to ensure that organisms that are not allowed in the New Zealand environment, stay out of New Zealand.

 As a Circuit vet, you may be auditing the processing in a cold store, a deer or chicken farm.
 Meeting with the managers of these facilities, you would ensure that animal welfare is upheld, and you would review documentation, verify processes, make recommendations, and provide official certification that allow products to be exported and that market access is retained.

 Our Vets who are on-site at processing facilities provide ante mortem inspections as well as a review of post mortem processes, monitor animal welfare compliance (including on-farm verification), and provide export certification.
 They also partner with senior management on site to ensure that production is maximised and that processes are safe and efficient.

 There are many career avenues available for our talented vets.
-If you’re looking for a great team, an opportunity for autonomy and to provide valued input, below today.
+If you’re looking for a great team, an opportunity for autonomy and to provide valued input, register your interest today.